GT-Time/application/README.md

 Code is written in Android Studio, Java based.\

 # Features
-* Supports user login
+* Provides list of course informations from Georgia Tech
-* Displays list of courseSchedule information including courseSchedule credit, courseSchedule title, courseSchedule professor, courseSchedule area obtained from official school website
+* Support remaining seat and waitlist seat for searched courses
-* Organized schedule UI with courses added by user
+* Provides clean schedule UI to register course and easily manage them

 # Installation
 Download source\